Shaaali/identity-apps/docs/guides/users/attributes/manage-scopes.md

 OAuth2.0 clients use **scopes** to determine the privilege to access the protected resources.
 However, for OpenID Connect, [scopes](https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims) can be used to request the information of users in the form of claims.

+Scopes is a convenient way of limiting the amount of user attributes an application has access to.
+An application is allowed access to user attributes only if it is bound by the requested scopes.

-Asgardeo uses `openid` as a marker scope and it will not send any user attributes for the `openid` scope.
-Only the user attributes that are common for the <a :href="$withBase('#select-user-attributes')">selected user attributes</a> and the requested scopes (additional scopes except openid) will be returned.
+Asgardeo uses `openid` as a marker scope during authentication and it will not send any user attributes for the `openid` scope.

 OpenID Connect defines the following scope values that can be used to request claims: